gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 * DEV-520: Provide public certified plug-and-play Docker images for the injectors with JDK8 and JDK11
 * DEV-544: Revamp response by status chart colors
 * DEV-551: Injector Kubernetes pods are now tagged with recommended labels (https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/)
-* DEV-558: Search in lists is now case insensitive
+* DEV-558: Search in lists is now case-insensitive
 * DEV-561: Support Routes for routing traffic to injectors when deploying on OpenShift pools
 * DEV-564: Correlate groups by end date instead of start date to avoid OutOfMemoryErrors
 * DEV-584: Introduce option for preferring private IP over public one when deploying on Azure, DigitalOcean and GCE pools
 * DEV-588: Replace text field with a dropdown for instance profile when configuring AWS pool
-* DEV-594: Don't loads file in memory when downloading from S3 bucket
+* DEV-594: Don't load file in memory when downloading from S3 bucket
 * DEV-597: Js error during on a live reports on Chrome
 * DEV-601: Prevent a repository to be deleted if it's being used in a simulation
 * DEV-602: Improve injectors' JVM JIT inlining settings for better performance